Xfers/docs/source/index.md

 ## Payouts

-Xfers payout Apis allow you to pay anyone with your Xfers balance via their phone no or email address.
-A SGD$1.00 fees will be charge to your account on every successful payout.
+Xfers Payout allows you to pay anyone with your Xfers balance via their phone no or email address.
+A SGD$1.00 fee will be charged to your account on every successful payout.
 You need to have sufficient available balance in your account to cover the amount + fees required for the payout.

 ### Creating a Payout